andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 ### Forced Prostitution

-Ms. WuDunn and Mr. Kristof highlight the disagreement about prostitution in general.
+The first reason why forced prostitution is difficult to combat is the overarching controversy about prostitution in general.
 One strategy is to legalize and regulate commercial sex among consenting adults, so that all parties may benefit from legal protections.
 Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do